Prompt Declaration Language

 .
 The contribute

-construct can be used to specify how the result of a block is contributed to the overall result, and the background context.
+construct can be used to specify how the result of a block is contributed to the background context.

-the result of the block to the background context but not the overall result.
-By default, the result of every block is contributed to both.
+means no contribution is made from this block to the background context.
+By default, the result of every block is contributed to the context.
 For the blocks in the program above, we use a def

 construct to save the intermediate result of each block.

 The output of this program is the corresponding serialized JSON object, with the appropriate treatment of quotation marks.
-Such PDL programs can be bootstrapped in a bash or Python script or piped into a JSONL file to create data en masse.
+Similarly PDL can read jsonl files and create jsonl files by piping to a file.

 PDL Language Tutorial

-PDL has a Live Document visualizer to help in program understanding given an execution trace.
+PDL has a Live Explorer to help in program understanding given an execution trace.

-To produce an execution trace consumable by the Live Document, you can run the interpreter with the --trace
+To produce an execution trace consumable by the Live Explorer, you can run the interpreter with the --trace

 argument: